 There are several options when looking to start your poultry flock: buying hatching eggs if you want to incubate them yourself, putting eggs under a broody hen, ordering online from a hatchery, buying from an individual, or purchasing live chicks from a farm-supply store.

 Likely one of the easiest ways to get a good start with your young poultry flock is by purchasing live chicks from a hatchery or farm-supply store.
 Chicks can be chosen by breed and sex, and will be shipped via ventilated cardboard boxes to your local post office.
-Generally, chicks should have less health-problems when coming from a hatchery (whether shipped straight to you or a farm store) because ill ones will have already been removed.
+Generally, chicks should have fewer health problems when coming from a hatchery (whether shipped straight to you or a farm store) because ill ones will have already been removed.

 Once your breed is selected, you’ll need to decide if you want pullets (female chicks), cockerels (male chicks) or straight run (a random assortment of both).
 Keep in mind that there is usually a difference in price between the three options, with pullets generally being the most expensive.
 While you might be able to pick each individual chick you want at a farm store, their selections are often smaller than what you will find online at a hatchery’s website.